aolawal/EPL-2023-2024-Analysis/README.md

 - The ability of teams to keep clean sheet or concede less during their matches is key to their survival in EPL.
 - Top scoring teams are likely to secure a good position on EPL table

+## Key Insights;

+- Barchart showing Top 5 teams in EPL with Highest Number of Goals Scored